colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-2-7-PricklyPearInvitational.markdown

 layout: single
 title:  "Prickly Pear Invitational Split Analysis"
 date:   2021-02-7 05:04:00 -0800
-excerpt: "Visualizing the 400m splits of each athlete in the men's 3000m run at the Prickly Pear Invitational."
+excerpt: "Visualizing the 400m splits of each athlete in the Men's 3000m run at the Prickly Pear Invitational."
 categories:
   - tutorial
   - pinned